-Accidents kill more than two cyclists every day in the United States – that’s a 6 percent increase over the last decade and a 12 percent jump over 2006.
-But the reality is probably far worse.
+Accidents kill more than two cyclists every day in the United States – that is a 6 percent increase over the last decade and a 12 percent jump since 2006.
+And that is just the bike accidents that are reported: the reality is probably far worse.
 Hospital officials suggest that as few as 10 percent of cycling accident injuries are reported to the authorities.
-A Denver injury attorney has the knowledge needed to help you win your case so you don’t have to go it alone.
-Despite the fact that bicycles comprise only about 1 percent of all trips in the United States, cyclists are more likely to be seriously injured or killed on the road than motor vehicle occupants.
-A Colorado personal injury lawyer is here to help!
+If you have been injured in a bike accident due to someone else’s fault, one of Burg Simpson’s bicycle accident lawyers in Denver has the knowledge needed to help you win your case, so you do not have to do it alone.
+Even though bicycles comprise only about 1 percent of all trips in the United States, cyclists are more likely to be seriously injured or killed on the road than motor vehicle occupants.
+Our personal injury lawyers in Denver are here to help!

 Cycling accidents come in all forms.
 A driver busy with his cell phone can run into a cyclist, knocking him over or running him off the road altogether.
 A poorly maintained bike path can lead to an accident, causing serious injury.
-A poorly designed bicycle – or even just a defective one – can cause disastrous damage to a cycler, especially at high speeds.
+A poorly designed bicycle – or even a defective one – can cause disastrous damage to a cyclist, especially at high speeds.
 These personal injuries can be costly, both emotionally and financially.
-That is why you can trust an injury lawyer to fight for your rights.
+That is why you can trust a bicycle accident attorney to fight for your rights.

-According to the National Highway Traffic Safety Administration, the average age of cyclists killed by motor vehicles has trended upward over the last 30 years or so to 45.
+According to the National Highway Traffic Safety Administration, the average age of cyclists killed by motor vehicles has trended upward over the last 30 years, rising to 45.
 Nearly 90 percent of victims are men, and 71 percent of accidents occur in urban areas.
 The most dangerous states for cyclists are California, Florida, and Texas.
 The safest, Rhode Island and Vermont, had no cycling fatalities in the most recent reported year.

-The most common causes of bicycling accidents that resulted in personal injury are:
+The most common causes of bicycling accidents that result in the need for a bicycle accident personal injury lawyer are:

-Either way, the vast majority of bicycle accidents are caused by negligence, whether it’s on the part of someone driving a car, another cyclist or the operator himself.
-If you’ve been injured in a bicycle accident, it’s important to speak to our Denver personal injury lawyers now who have the experience needed to fight against those who cause bike accidents.
+Either way, most bicycle accidents are caused by negligence, whether it is on the part of someone driving a car, another cyclist or the operator themselves.
+If you are riding on a public bike path that is not properly maintained for cycling, your biking injury could also be the result of the property owner’s negligence.
+If you have been injured in a bicycle accident, it is important to speak to our Denver personal injury lawyers now who have the experience in bicycle accidents needed to fight against those who cause bike accidents.
 Fill out a Free Case Evaluation form now to talk to us about your case.

 Cycling laws vary wildly by state.
 In Colorado, most of the rules of the road for bicycle riders are pretty straightforward, while affording cyclists the same right to the roadway as motor vehicles.
 Cyclists are restricted to carrying only as many riders as the bike will allow.
 Cyclists are also forbidden from being attached “to any motor vehicle upon a roadway.”
 A lawyer knows all of these laws well.

 Bicycle accidents can lead to serious harm, such as head or spinal cord injuries.
-Any injury can be financially devastating, so it’s important for bike accident victims to speak with the personal injury lawyers in Denver at Burg Simpson as quickly as possible.
+Any injury can be financially devastating, so it is important for bike accident victims to speak with the personal injury lawyers in Denver at Burg Simpson as quickly as possible.

 - Get help.
 Call the police or fire department.
 Or have someone else call for assistance if you can’t.